scyseq-tools/scyseqtools/docs/source/devguide.rst

 The theory of the process is the following:

-1. "Install" the files from GitHub to your computer i.e. `clone` the GitHub repository.
+1. Install the requirements and the files from GitHub to your computer i.e.
+   `clone` the GitHub repository.

 2. Get used to the main concepts of git to be able to contribute either to the documentation or the code.
 The concepts are the same in both cases.
 The main difference is that in the former case you will write either reStructuredText or markdown files (more on that later) and in the latter you will write Python code.

 3. Decide whether you want to contribute to the documentation or to the code and read the corresponding section below.

 Installation
 ------------